Rosemary A. Rotondi

 THE TRENTON PROJECT, THE 1980s

 Archival film and network news researcher for Princeton University Professor Purcell Carson’s short documentary film about the death of a young African American man named Harlan Joseph in Trenton, New Jersey, April 1968.

 Archival film, network news and photo researcher for feature length documentary on climate change by Fisher Stevens and Leonardo DiCaprio.
-The documentary premiered in The Toronto International Film Festival on September 9, 2016.
-Before the Flood will be in theaters in New York and Los Angeles starting Oct.
-21, and air globally (in 171 countries and 45 languages) on the National Geographic Channel starting Oct.
-30.
+The documentary premiered in The Toronto International Film Festival on September 9, 2016, and shown in theaters in New York and Los Angeles.
+Aired globally (in 171 countries and 45 languages) on the National Geographic Channel.